 “What we were hoping to see were more measures to make aged care providers more accountable.”

-While welcoming the two payments of $250 to aged pensioners and Commonwealth Senior Health Card holders, Mr Henschke says the pension remains too low to live on especially for those paying rent.
+While welcoming the two payments of $250 to pensioners and Commonwealth Senior Health Card holders, Mr Henschke says the pension remains too low to live on especially for those paying rent.

 “In our budget submission we called for an increase in Commonwealth Rent Assistance (CRA), sadly this has been ignored.